Starting an indoor vegetable garden may sound a bit “out there,” but all you really need is some basic knowledge and maybe a little creativity.

 Things to Consider

 Like every other aspect of life, gardening indoors requires proper planning.
 There are a few things you need to consider before starting an indoor vegetable garden.
-These include:

 Indoor gardening can take up as little space as a corner of your room or it can simply be a ledge on a windowsill.
 It all comes down to how much space you’re willing to make available since you’re not going to be digging up earth indoors!
 But whether you choose to fill up an entire room or use a small corner, make sure your containers are suitable for your available space.
 This article offers some unique ideas.